Introduction

 Light Novel Picks

-Omniscient Reader’s Viewpoint — The light novel delivers entire chapters of internal monologue and lore detail that the manhwa adaptation simply cannot fit into panels, and for a story this thematically rich, that extra depth is transformative. 🛒 Get the Manhwa Volume on Amazon 📚 Get the Light Novel on Amazon
+Omniscient Reader’s Viewpoint — The original web novel that broke Korean internet fiction records is now in gorgeous print editions, and reading alongside the manhwa adaptation will make both experiences richer and more rewarding. 🛒 Get the Manhwa Volume on Amazon · 📚 Get the Light Novel on Amazon